-My first reaction was 'what's this shit?', not in terms of what the model was trying to say, it was just the language, it was in academia.
+'My first reaction was 'what's this shit?', not in terms of what the model was trying to say, it was just the language, it was in academia.
 It wasn't until we started using it at the first conference, when we started playing with some of the ideas in it, that I started to understand it.
 So I guess for a person like me the worst thing to do was to get me to read something about it.
 The first thing to do is not even tell me that there's a model.
-Just start doing some things.
+Just start doing some things.'

-Thus, how the Compliance Model was viewed was dependent upon how life experiences in the ATO had shaped individual perceptions of both tax issues and human nature.
-For example, champions often stated that tax systems are about 'doing the right thing', not only from the taxpayers' perspective but also from the ATO's:
+Thus, how the Compliance Model was viewed was dependent upon how life experiences in the Tax Office had shaped individual perceptions of both tax issues and human nature.
+For example, champions often stated that tax systems are about 'doing the right thing', not only from the taxpayers' perspective but also from the Tax Office's, in terms of enabling and understanding taxpayers' contextual barriers and personal circumstances:

-My philosophy is that a big percentage of the taxpayers will do the right thing if you just help them do the right thing.
+'My philosophy is that a big percentage of the taxpayers will do the right thing if you just help them do the right thing.'

-When asked about the role of the ATO in general, two-thirds of interviewees stated that they believed it was about collecting revenue in a fair and reasonable way, and enabling the government to carry out equitable practices of redistribution:
+When asked about the role of the Tax Office in general, two-thirds of interviewees stated that they believed it was about collecting revenue in a fair and reasonable way, and enabling the government to carry out equitable practices of redistribution:

-Yes, we do have a huge social obligation and we have to make a social contribution, so the way we raise revenue has to be a legitimate form - and we fit within social justice, redistribution of wealth.
+'Yes, we do have a huge social obligation and we have to make a social contribution, so the way we raise revenue has to be a legitimate form and we fit within social justice, redistribution of wealth.'

-Half of these respondents also added that the tax system encompassed issues of community ownership, and confidence that the ATO would be fair, just, and listen to an individual's concerns.
+Half of these respondents also added that the tax system encompassed issues of community ownership, and confidence that the Tax Office would be fair, just, and listen to an individual's concerns.
 Indeed, when asked to summarise the strengths of the Compliance Model, just under half said it enabled them to better understand the taxpayers' lives and contexts, enabling them to treat taxpayers more personally, not only with the aim of increasing compliance but also because that is 'how it should be'.
-This, therefore, was not a neutral or detached position to take on the responsibilities of ATO officers.
+This, therefore, was not a neutral or detached position to take on the responsibilities of tax officers.
 It was instead one bound up with moral and ethical issues beyond the ambit of simply collecting revenue.
-The ideas represented by the Compliance Model, being abstract, moral and instantly recognisable, were parts of the champions' worldview.
+The ideas represented by the Compliance Model, being abstract, moral and instantly recognisable, were parts of the champion's worldview.
 As one interviewee stated:

-It just made sense of the world where I live.
+'It just made sense of the world where I live.'